Devmangrani/Cohort-Assignment/README.md

-## Assignment of harkirat's Cohort
+## Assignment of Harkirat's Cohort
-100xdevs Assigments are Listed Here
+100xdevs Assignments are Listed Here there is 2 week completed